-- Spend excessive amounts of time alone with children, young people and vulnerable adults away from others. - Take children, young people and vulnerable adults alone in a car on journeys, however short. - Take children, young people and vulnerable adults to their home where they will be alone with them. - Engage in rough, physical or sexually provocative games. - Engage in inappropriate touching of any form. - Allow children, young people and vulnerable adults to use inappropriate language unchallenged.

-Make sexually suggestive comments to any child, young person or vulnerable adult.
+- Spend excessive amounts of time alone with children away from others. - Take children alone in a car on journeys, however short. - Take children to their home where they will be alone with them. - Engage in rough, physical or sexually provocative games. - Engage in inappropriate touching of any form. - Allow children to use inappropriate language unchallenged. - Make sexually suggestive comments to any child or young person.